-The Risks Committee was set up in order to meet the requirements of the Federal Law "On Clearing and Clearing Activities" as regards tightening control over the risk management framework.
-The main obiective of the Committee is participation in improving the risk management framework of NCC as a clearing institution and CCP in order to increase its financial stability and ensure continuity of its clearing activities.
+The Risk Committee was set up in order to meet the requirements of the Clearing Law 7-FZ " as regards tightening control over the risk management framework.
+The main objective of the Committee is participation in improving the risk management framework of NCC as a clearing institution and CCP in order to increase its financial stability and ensure continuity of its clearing activities.

-Members of the Committee are elected from among the members of the Supervisory Board of NCC in the quantity determined by the Supervisory Board of NCC, but in any case it shall range from 5 to 15 members.
+Members of the Committee are elected from among the members of the Supervisory Board of NCC in the quantity determined by the Supervisory Board of NCC.

-The Committee may include: representatives of CMs (not more than one member from one CM); members of the Supervisory Board of NCC; representatives of CBR, representatives of self-regulatory organizations.
-Representatives of CMs shall account for at least half of the Committee's members.
+Committee The must include: representatives of CMs (no more than one member from one CM); independent members of the Supervisory Board of NCC; and CMs' representatives.
+Risk Committee also include can representatives of CBR, representatives of self-regulatory organizations and other with respective persons business reputation and qualification.
+Representatives of CMs shall account for at least two-thirds of the Committee's members.